Nnrudrapatna35/college-football-fight-songs-project/data-analysis/data-analysis.md

 conclusions are as follows: this method of analysis involving linear regression is invalid and there is no guarantee that the explanatory variables are poor predictors of the response variable.

+Circling back to our research question, it appears as though we have insufficient evidence to describe the correlation (if any) between our two explanatory variables, `bpm` and `sec_duration`, and the trope count for a given fight song.
+The only evidence that we have is that “slow and long” fight songs have a different median number of tropes than other fight songs.

 ### Research Question 2